 In this quote, there is a key concept from anthropology: “emic” as an insider’s perspective (“etic” is the opposite).
 Also, since we are still on the first page of the study, we can raise the question: what kind of qualitative study is this?
 It has not been spelt out for us.
 If this were traditional ethnography in the field of TESOL, we would expect it would typically be about a group of teachers and or their students.
 Or look at one classroom and talk to all involved in it.
 We would expect a triangulation or multiple perspectives to get that thick description.
 (Richards, 2003, p.15)

-In the same section, we discover both why he was chosen and which students would be in the presence of the data collection:
+In the same section, we discover a little about both why he was chosen and which students would be in the presence of the data collection:

 He was one of the most highly qualified and experienced teachers in his institute and was chosen for this study on the basis of his reputation as a professionally committed L2 teacher.
 The fieldwork for this study was conducted with a group of intermediate-level 18- to 35-year-old EFL students from Germany, Poland, Switzerland, and Italy.